 - All pages on the District's web site may contain advertising and links only to educational sources. - 2) The District's home page shall contain links to existing individual school's web pages and the school home pages shall link back to the District's home page.
-The District's home page may also include links to educational extracurricular organization's web pages which shall also link back to the District's home page. - 3) Photos along with the student's name shall only be posted on web pages after receiving written permission from the student or their parents if under the age of 18.3 - 4) The District's web server shall host the Flippin School District's web site.4 - No web page on the District web site may contain public message Boards or chat rooms. - 6) All web pages on the District web site shall be constructed to download in a reasonable length of time. - 7) The District's home page shall contain a link to a privacy policy notice which must be placed in a clear and prominent place and manner.5 - 8) With the exception of students who may retain the copyright of material they have create that is displayed on a District web page, all materials displayed on the District web site are owned by Flippin School District.
+The District's home page may also include links to educational extracurricular organization's web pages which shall also link back to the District's home page. - 3) Photos along with the student's name shall only be posted on web pages after receiving written permission from the student's parents or the student if the student is over the age of eighteen (18).3 - 4) No web page on the District web site may contain public message Boards or chat rooms. - 5) All web pages on the District web site shall be constructed to download in a reasonable length of time. - 6) The District's home page shall contain a link to a privacy policy notice which must be placed in a clear and prominent place and manner.5